 I applied in 2019, do I need to apply again or do you keep previous applications on file?

 We receive too many submissions to keep on file, so artists need to reapply annually to be considered.

 Do you accept international artists in your program?

-Bernheim loves international artists and has hosted many artists from around the world in the 40 years it has been in existence!
-International artists are responsible for obtaining the proper visas and all temporary immigration requirements.
+Bernheim loves international artists and has hosted many artists from around the world in the 41 years it has been in existence!
+International artists are responsible for obtaining the proper visas and all temporary immigration requirements if applicable.
 A working knowledge of English is essential as we do not have the capacity to provide an interpreter for applicants who speak little or none.